cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - community cloud for unlimited data publishing.

-## TAU is designed to enable mobile device.
+## A. TAU is designed to enable mobile device.
 Two types of modes exists, which are miner and normal user.
 ### procedures for miner, which requires wifi and power plugged, and missing wifi or plug will switch to normal user mode,
 0. open android wake-lock and wifi-lock
 1. random walk until connect to a next relay, and keep a list of know relays; random walk until connect to a next miner, and keep a list of know addresses with power and balance and swarm connection history; note: combine relay and peer randomness to reduce connection jam;